jungaretti/dotfiles/README.md

 # Dotfiles

-_Mia Commedia._ Dotfiles, configs, and lists that make anywhere feel like `/home`.
+Dotfiles, configs, and lists that make anywhere feel like `/home`.

 ## Getting Started

 > "Ond’ io per lo tuo me’ penso e discerno che tu mi segui, e io sarò tua guida, e trarrotti di qui per loco etterno" ([Inferno I, 112-114](https://digitaldante.columbia.edu/dante/divine-comedy/inferno/inferno-1/)).

-Benvenuti!
-Are you ready to set up a new macOS or Arch Linux computer for me?
+Are you ready to set up a new macOS, Arch Linux, or Windows computer for me?
 Fire up your favorite terminal and let's get started.

 ### Moving In

 First things first, gain access to your data.
 This will be tough unless you're me.
 Sign into your password manager and generate a new SSH key using `ssh-keygen`.
-You'll probably want to share that fresh SSH key with GitHub before cloning any repos.
+You'll probably want to share that fresh SSH key with GitHub before cloning any repos. **Do not grant access to corporate organizations on personal devices.**

 Pro tip: You can use the [GitHub CLI](https://cli.github.com/manual/) to do that without a browser.